-A study of literature from the times of Beowulf to Malory with particular emphasis on Chaucer and Arthurian legend.
+A study of literature from the times of Beowulf to Chaucer, emphasizing the ability of great literature to reflect the age and the people that produced it and to cause modern readers to grapple with a highly different culture and language.
 Some of the Middle English will be read in the original, the rest in translation.
 (Spring, Alt.)